the-draupnir-project/draupnir-documentation/docs/protections/block-invitations-on-server-protection.md

 Run `!draupnir protections enable BlockInvitationsOnServerProtection` in the management room.

-## Taking down targeted invitations.
+## Taking down targeted invitations

 The most effective way to remove invitations targeting users on your server to a room with intolerable content is by using the `!draupnir